twilco/cratify/docs/developer-guide.md

 ## Environments and deployment

-You can run cratify locally without Docker (although you will need to figure out the database on your own), locally with Docker and Docker Compose, and in production with Docker and Docker Compose.
+You can run Cratify locally without Docker (although you will need to figure out the database on your own), locally with Docker and Docker Compose, and in production with Docker and Docker Compose.

 Regardless of environment, Cratify expects certain environment variable to be present (such as `CRATIFY_DATABASE_URL`).